camunda/camunda/zeebe/docs/rolling_updates.md

 The command API should also remain compatible between old and new versions but exceptions can be made.
 Breaking command API compatibility drastically increases the impact of rolling updates because it may block all processing until the rolling update is finished.

-Compatibility can be achieved through differently, depending on the use case.
+Compatibility can be achieved differently, depending on the use case.
 For example:
 1. New version supports both old and new protocol and can automatically choose which to use.
 2. New version supports a new protocol but doesn't use it by default.